- Intuitive user interface (beginner friendly)

 By default, it will end up looking like this:

-Your design can only extend to the boundaries set by your theme.
+But if you’re using an older theme, your design can only extend to the boundaries set by it.

 Once enabled, it will lift the themes inherent boundaries and allow Beaver Builder to fill the entire page with content.

 But again, only go this route if you use an older theme and you can’t use WordPress’ options to fill a page with Beaver Builder Full Width.